-The ground improvement process comprised the stripping and stockpiling of most of the existing capping over the refuse (leaving a minimum cover of 0.5m so that waste was not exposed at the surface) and the use of rolling dynamic compaction to densify the fill material.
-Rolling dynamic compaction was accomplished using an 8t non-circular (4-sided or "square") impact module towed in a frame by a 4-wheel drive tractor, a technique utilised for various applications around Australia for more than 20 years (Avalle 2004).
+The ground improvement process comprised the stripping and stockpiling of most of the existing capping over the refuse (leaving a minimum cover of 0.5m so that waste was not exposed at the surface) and the use of RDC to densify the fill material.
+RDC was accomplished using an 8t 4-sided (or "square") impact module towed in a frame by a 4-wheel drive tractor, a technique that has been utilised for various applications around Australia for more than 20 years (Avalle 2004).

-The excavated quarry overburden overlying the refuse was stockpiled and tested for suitability as final capping material.
-Rolling dynamic compaction over the refuse filled area was controlled by surface settlement monitoring, with rolling continuing until "effective refusal" was observed, i.e. there was no further significant measurable settlement.
+The RDC applied over the refuse filled area was controlled by surface settlement monitoring, with rolling continuing until "effective refusal" was observed, i.e. there was no further significant measurable settlement.
 "Effective refusal" was determined in this case by averaging the measured settlements over the whole area and observing the rate of increase on a plot of impact roller passes versus average settlement (Avalle and McKenzie, 2005).

 Other filled areas away from the buried refuse were also impact rolled.
-Subsequently, the capping over the refuse was replaced as engineered fill in the conventional manner.
+Subsequently, the capping over the refuse was replaced as engineered fill in the conventional manner, and finally proof-rolled with the impact roller.
 Natural soil sourced from the high part of the site was used to surcharge the capped refuse.
 Subject to the results of in situ tests and settlement monitoring, allowance had been made for the potential provision of geogrid reinforcement within the capping over the refuse filled area to reduce the risk of significant long-term differential settlements.